uncojohnco/task-2020-BI/README.md

 2. copy `reset_camera_clip_planes.py` into:
    - **Windows**: `$HOME/maya/scripts`
      e.g. on my instance of Windows it would be`C:/Users/johnco/Documents/maya/scripts`
-3. From a `Python shell` in the `Maya Script Editor`, execute the below:
+3. From a `Python Buffer` in the `Maya Script Editor`, execute the below:
    - **Windows**:
    ```python
    import os